Hedy Lamarr: The 1930’s Hollywood Actress Responsible for Developing Wi-Fi Technology

 Hedy Lamarr

-Lamarr and Antheil patented their device, dubbed the “Secret Communication System,” in 1942.
-The working principle of the system used frequency hopping, in which a transmitter and receiver would alternate frequencies in unison in accordance with a predefined pattern.
-By doing this, the communication would be shielded from interference and jamming, which at the time posed a serious threat to military operations.
+Lamarr and Antheil patented their device, which they named the “Secret Communication System,” in 1942.
+The system operated using frequency hopping in which a transmitter and receiver would change frequencies in tandem according to the established pattern.
+And so doing would protect the communication from interference and jamming, which was then, increasingly, a serious threat to military operations.

-Even though the U.S. Navy did not use the technology right away, Lamarr’s creation established the foundation for what is now known as spread spectrum technology.
-Numerous contemporary wireless communication technologies, such as Wi-Fi, Bluetooth, and GPS, are based on this invention.
+Although the U.S. Navy did not immediately take advantage of the technology, Lamarr’s invention laid the groundwork for what would later become known as spread spectrum technology.
+And many modern wireless communication technologies, including Wi-Fi, Bluetooth, and GPS, are derived from this invention.

 Hedy Lamarr

-“Even though Lamarr’s idea was significant, most of her scientific contributions were disregarded while she was alive.
-When spread-spectrum technology gained greater traction in the latter half of the 20th century, her contributions were finally acknowledged.
-She and George Antheil received the Electronic Frontier Foundation’s (EFF) Pioneer Award in 1997, a posthumous honor.
-Known as the “Oscars of inventing,” Lamarr was the first female recipient of the Invention Convention’s BULBIETM Gnass Spirit of Achievement Award the same year.”
+“Though there was much of relevance in Lamarr’s idea, the majority of her scientific contributions were overlooked when she was alive.
+It wasn’t until spread-spectrum technology hit its stride in the 20th century’s later decades that her contributions were finally recognized.
+In 1997, she and George Antheil were honored posthumously with the Electronic Frontier Foundation’s (EFF) Pioneer Award.
+Revered as the “Oscars of inventing,” Lamarr was the inaugural female recipient, same-year winner of the Invention Convention’s BULBIETM Gnass Spirit of Achievement Award.”

-The U.S. Navy was given the “Secret Communication System” patent by Lamarr and George Antheil during World War II, but the military decided not to pursue the technology at that time.
-The general consensus was that an actress could not possibly make a significant contribution to such a complex topic as combat communications.
-Lamarr was instead told to utilize her notoriety to sell war bonds, and she succeeded in doing so, generating millions of dollars for the cause of the Allies.
-This disdainful view of her contributions to technology says a lot about the restrictions that society put on women in that time period.
+The “Secret Communication System” patent was granted to Lamarr and George Antheil by the U.S. Navy during World War II, but the military chose not to develop the technology at that time.
+The feeling was that an actress would have no meaningful contribution to make on such a nuanced topic as combat communications.
+Instead, Lamarr was ordered to use her fame to sell war bonds, which she did successfully, raising millions of dollars to support the Allied cause.
+This dismissive approach to her involvement in technology says a lot about the constraints society placed on women in that era.

-The entire worth of her innovation wasn’t discovered until much later—decades after her patent expired.
-The influence of Lamarr’s work became more apparent when spread-spectrum technology was used for military purposes in the 1960s and then for civilian purposes in the 1980s and 1990s.
-But by then, she was out of scientific and Hollywood circles, and her contributions were all but forgotten.
+The full value of her invention wasn’t realized until much later — decades after her patent had expired.
+Lamarr’s work’s impact became increasingly clear when, in the 1960s, the technology was used by the military, and in the 1980s and ’90s for civilian purposes.
+But by then, she was out of scientific and Hollywood circles, and her few contributions were barely remembered.

 Hedy Lamarr